Previous Editions

 Director-General, EUMETSAT

-Session 5: Harnessing the power of Space Data for a more sustainable and prosperous future
+Session 5: Harnessing the power of space data for a more sustainable and prosperous future

 Space data provides a unique viewpoint to understand the Earth and the accelerating change we’re experiencing in a variety of different areas – climate, biodiversity, infrastructure, land use and more.
 Fueling a suite of Earth system modelling tools and services, space data is a central part of how we monitor and protect our environments, as well as how we increase resilience in areas such as disaster management, risk prevention, civil protection.
 These are all areas in which Europe has been at the forefront of through its Copernicus programme.
 One area in which the full potential of space data is arguably still to be realised however is the development of the private market.
 Whilst some examples are being seen of space data contributing to digitalisation across vertical sectors such as automotive, agriculture and maritime, the explosion of use cases and vast commercialisation of space data to deliver economic growth that was hoped has arguably not yet been delivered.
 This session will explore the long term future of space data and what needs to be done to harness the huge value that it offers across both the public and private sectors.
 It will look at the impact that it has already made in helping to tackle climate change and increase resilience, and at the work that still remains to be done in order to push growth in the private market for space data and more broadly to maximise the vast economic and societal potential that exists.